varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 The `RowChangeType` defines the string representation of the change type (Insert, Update or Delete) when inserting new rows into the data solution.

-Note that the BimlFlex default does not include this flag, should the data solution need to track change type, add it to the design.
+Note that the BimlFlex default does not include this flag.
+Should the data solution need to track the change type, please add it to the design.

 To capture changes and deletes, please add the required logic to derive these values from the source column that indicates the change type.
 This can be done either in the configurations sheet as a global configuration or in the attributes sheet as a local object override.